EliasArriola/WebAPI_Alpha/README.md

 Elias Emanuel Arriola - Completed retrieve books by title route, completed get books by rating route, , completed get books by publication year range, and their documentation.
 Ahmed Hassan - Completed Request books by popularity (rating count) route and its documentation/testing, Fixed all the previous test to ensure authentication as well as finished testing the delete routes.
-David William Besex - Completed chagne password route and documentation
-Ali Mohamed - Completed the delete routes
+David William Besex - Completed tests for retrieving books by year, title, and rating Ali Mohamed - Completed the delete routes

 # Beta Sprint Meetings